Think-and-Dev/rskswap-com/src/pages/blog/04-uniswap-v2/index.md

 While the core smart contracts are finished and deployed on RSK, additional work is still in progress.

-- The interface, analytics site, API, and developer SDK are being updated to work with Uniswap RSK.
+- The interface, analytics site, API, and developer SDK are being updated to work with RSK Swap.
 - Documentation, guides, and examples are still being worked on.

 The factory and an V2 router smart contract have already been deployed in Mainnet and Testnet.